hhakahhhaj-blip/WhisperDeck/README.md

 **On-device audio transcription toolkit** - a Python engine plus a small Android demo app.
 Trim, tag, transcribe and export your recordings.
 Everything runs locally: audio never leaves the machine.

+## Why this exists

+I record a lot of voice memos and wanted one tool that could trim them, tag